GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 ##### Pre-requisites

-Make sure the Genkit UI is up and running at <http://localhost:4003>
+- Make sure the Genkit UI is up and running at <http://localhost:4003>
+- Make sure that the movies documents are in the local database (if not, rerun challenge 1).

 ##### Challenge-steps